pasupathy-manikam-jr/pmoai/ENHANCEMENTS.md

 - **Factsheet fx/geo parser fix** — teach `MfrParser` the e-Series/foreign
   layout so `fx_exposure`/`geo_foreign` populate for held funds; upgrades the currency panel from estimate to real and feeds the above from a second source.
-- **Risk-adjusted view** — pair each fund's return with its volatility factor (already captured) → a simple return-per-unit-of-risk ranking.
+- ✅ **Risk-adjusted view** — pair each fund's return with its volatility factor (already captured) → a simple return-per-unit-of-risk ranking.

 ---

 ## Phase 7 — decision support & simulation

-- **Whole-portfolio rebalance simulator** — beyond the single-switch tool: set a target allocation, get the exact set of switches/redemptions, total fees, and the tax/charge cost to get there.
+- ✅ **Whole-portfolio rebalance simulator** — beyond the single-switch tool: set a target allocation, get the exact set of switches/redemptions, total fees, and the tax/charge cost to get there.
-- **Stress test** — "US tech −20% / gold −10% / ringgit +5%" → projected
+- ✅ **Stress test** — "US tech −20% / gold −10% / ringgit +5%" → projected
   portfolio value and which funds hurt most, using real geo + currency exposure.
 - **PRS optimiser** — track the RM3,000/yr relief across years, warn on over-contribution (done) and suggest the tax-optimal timing/fund.
-- **Cash deployment planner** — given the idle e-Cash, rank where deploying it (fees + buy-low triggers + concentration limits) does the most good.
+- ✅ **Cash deployment planner** — given the idle e-Cash, rank where deploying it (fees + buy-low triggers + concentration limits) does the most good.

 ---

 ## Phase 8 — history, attribution & benchmarking

-- **Full per-fund NAV history** — a real chart (not just a sparkline) from the stored price history, with your buy/sell markers overlaid.
+- ✅ **Full per-fund NAV history** — a real chart (not just a sparkline) from the stored price history, with your buy/sell markers overlaid.
-- **Return attribution** — split portfolio growth into contributions vs market gain vs fees, over time.
+- ✅ **Return attribution** (fees split shipped; contributions-vs-market over time pending) — split portfolio growth into contributions vs market gain vs fees, over time.
-- **Benchmark comparison** — your money-weighted return vs KLCI / a blended benchmark of your actual exposures.
+- ✅ **Benchmark comparison** — your money-weighted return vs KLCI / a blended
+  benchmark of your actual exposures.
 - **Income view** — distribution (RII/DP) history + a forward income estimate
   once non-PRS distributions are captured.